 Car crashes can happen to anybody.
-In a crash report issued by the Arkansas State Police, they listed that there are over 60,000 car accidents a year in the state of Arkansas.
 Many of those accidents cause damages and injuries.
 Thankfully, car insurance is there to cover most damages.
 But what exactly happens to your insurance premium after a serious car crash?

 Insurance Premiums and How They Work